10 Things Every Curly-Haired Lady Should Know

 Beware of the Brush

-A wide-toothed comb is your best friend (and you should pretty much use only when your hair is sopping wet with conditioner).
+A wide-toothed comb is your best friend (and you should only use it when your hair is sopping wet with conditioner).
 On that note, always start combing from the bottom and work your way up to detangle strands.

 Wash as usual, load on your favorite hair treatment (the one above has a cult following), comb it through and cover it up with a plastic cap.
-Let it absorb for at least the duration of an episode of Scandal (or, you know, Fuller House) before rinsing it out.
+Let it absorb for at least the duration of an episode of Handmaid's Tale (or, you know, Friends) before rinsing it out.

 Ditch Your Towel

-Swap your terry cloth for a microfiber towel (or the softest tee you can find).
+Swap your terry cloth or cotton for a microfiber towel instead.
 And when drying your hair, blot or press any excess water out gently—never rough it up.

 Let Your Hair Air-Dry